 How long does it take to get permanent residency in Central African Republic?

-The path to permanent residency in Central African Republic typically takes 99-99 years, depending on your visa category.
-Citizenship is possible after 99 years of legal residence.
+The path to permanent residency in Central African Republic typically takes an indefinite period, depending on your visa category.
+Citizenship is possible after an extended period of legal residence.

 What is the cost of living in Central African Republic?